 The condition known as Feline AIDS is caused by the presence of the Feline Immunodeficiency Virus, otherwise known as Feline FIV.
 This virus causes a break down of the immune system, possibly leading to complications and secondary infections.

-AIDS stands for Acquired Immune Deficiency Syndrome, and is generally well known to people with respect to HIV, or Human Immunodeficiency Syndrome.
+AIDS stands for Acquired Immune Deficiency Syndrome.
+It is generally well known to people with respect to HIV, or Human Immunodeficiency Syndrome.

 HIV only affects humans.
 FIV only affects members of the cat family.
-So, if your cat has been diagnosed with Feline FIV or Feline AIDS, you cannot catch it from her.
+If your cat has been diagnosed with Feline FIV or Feline AIDS, you cannot catch it from her.